BRUCE PILING EQUIPMENT

 For the project, the BRUCE hammer was operated attached with a U-Type Lead by a crane.

-The U-Type Lead suspended by a crane took also important role to let the hammer hold firmly in a squared box shape
+The U-Type Lead suspended by a crane took also an important role to let the hammer hold firmly in a squared box shape

 d lead to do a regular pile driving work moving ups and downs.